mxagar/deep_learning_udacity/02_Keras_Guide/README.md

 - [IBM Machine Learning Professional Certificate](https://www.coursera.org/professional-certificates/ibm-machine-learning) offered by IBM & Coursera.
 - [Complete Tensorflow 2 and Keras Deep Learning Bootcamp](https://www.udemy.com/course/complete-tensorflow-2-and-keras-deep-learning-bootcamp/) offered by José Marcial Portilla on Udemy.

-However, I decided to keed the guide and examples in the current repository, to have all Deep Learning guides and templates centralized in one place.
+However, I decided to keep the guide and examples in the current repository, to have all Deep Learning guides and templates centralized in one place.

 My repositories related to source courses are: